 Is Jicama Keto Friendly?

-Because jicama is low in sugar, it makes a great alternative for starchy, higher carbohydrate vegetables like potatoes.
+Yes!
+Jicama is keto friendly as it is low in carb, also jicama is low in sugar, it makes a great alternative for starchy, higher carbohydrate vegetables like potatoes.
 This root vegetable has a starchy texture, but it is low in carbs – which makes it a perfect option for your Keto meal plan.

 Jicama makes a great side dish and can be prepared a number of ways, which are mentioned later in this article.
 One popular way to prepare jicama is by slicing it into jicama fries.
 Keep reading for a delicious recipe for Keto Spicy Spiral Jicama Fries later in this article.